e-Spirit/fsxa-pwa/docs/Configuration.md

 ### .env-File

 The .env file allows you to provide required variables for the local build process.
 We recommend that you do not check them into your source code management.
 Ideally, you inject them later via your CI/CD process.
-If you are already using the CCD pipeline from e-Spirit, we will do this for you fully automatically.
+If you are already using the CCD pipeline from e-Spirit, we will do this for you automatically.

 All of the following variables are required.

 #### `FSXA_API_KEY` `string`

 This API key is required by the PWA to obtain authorized access to the CaaS and navigation service.
-Our Customer Success Management team (insert mailto link here) will gladly provide you with this key after the successful provisioning of your FSXA environment.
+Our Customer Success Management team ([team-csm@e-spirit.com](mailto:team-csm@e-spirit.com)) will be happy to provide you with this key after the successful provisioning of your FSXA environment.

 #### `FSXA_CAAS` `string`